 We’ve put all our summer colouring faves together below, so they’re easy for you to scroll through.
 We hope you enjoy them. x

 Hello dear visitors!
 By popular demand, we’ve uploaded a summer issue of our Fairyland newspaper, the Midnight Messenger, for you to print for your child.
-We especially hope it will help entertain those of you still in lockdown or who are having to self-isolate thanks to Covid-19.
+We especially hope it will help entertain those of you still in lockdown around the world or who are having to self-isolate thanks to Covid-19.